F5Networks/f5-ci-docs/docs/kubernetes/kctlr-as3-delete-configmap.rst

 #.
 Log in to the command line of your container orchestration environment (COE).

 #.
-To remove the objects created by the configmap from the BIG-IP system, create a blank configmap.
+To remove the associated configuration objects from the BIG-IP system, you much create a blank configmap.

    .. note::

       The bold lines are the most important and should match the currently deployed configmap.
-To help you match these line, view the example configmap.
+To help you match these line, view the example configmap: :fonticon:`fa fa-download` :download:`as3-declaration-1.yaml </kubernetes/config_examples/as3-declaration-1.yaml>`

    For example: